Furikuda/bork/docs/internals/data-structures.rst

 additional metadata (size and compression information), which is separately serialized and also encrypted.

-See :ref:`data-encryption` for a graphic outlining the anatomy of the encryption in Borg.
+See :ref:`data-encryption` for a graphic outlining the anatomy of the encryption in Bork.
 What you see at the bottom there is done twice: once for the data and once for the metadata.

 An object (the payload part of a segment file log entry) must be like: